Online Courses

 SPANISH 2 - GRADES 9-12

-Prerequisites: Minimum C- in each semester of Spanish 1.
+Prerequisites: Minimum C in the 1st semester of Spanish 1.
+Placement pending based on 2nd semester grades matching prior requirements.
 Incoming freshmen must take the World Language Placement exam.

 In Spanish 2, students travel virtually through Central America and the Caribbean, spending time in museums, traffic jams, and even the hospital.
 In this course, students broaden their Spanish vocabulary and their knowledge of grammar.
 Students strengthen Spanish listening, speaking, reading, and writing skills.
 Students also experience the beauty and expressiveness of a language that is shared by different people and cultures throughout the world.